algolia/api-clients-automation/docs/addNewLanguage.md

 Some Algolia clients (search and recommend) targets the default appId host (`${appId}-dsn.algolia.net`, `${appId}.algolia.net`, etc.), while clients like `personalization` have their own regional `host` (`eu` | `us` | `de`).

-We guess those hosts methods and variables by reading the `servers` in your spec file and create variables for you to use in your templates, [read more here](./addNewClient.md).
+As the generator does not support reading `servers` in a spec file, hosts methods and variables are extracted with a custom script and create variables for you to use in the mustache templates, [read more here](./addNewClient.md#generators).

 ### Requesters